|

 What is the best time of year to go?

-On our guided multi-day trips, we offer a $50 discount for children 14 years and younger.
 For our guided day trips, we offer a $10 discount for children 14 years and younger.
 Locals receive $20 off any guided trip and $5 off any rental (must present a ID).

 Is there a minimum number required for your trips?